top of page

 The Burdale Historical Association

 Burdale, once a thriving coal mining town nestled in the hills, has undergone many transformations since its establishment in 1799.
 The town’s early days were shaped by the rise and fall of various businesses that supported the mining industry and its surrounding community.
 Today, the town’s economy is far less reliant on industry, yet the echoes of its former commercial activity remain in the buildings, street names, and memories of longtime residents.
-This article explores some of the now-defunct businesses that helped shape Burdale’s growth during its peak years.
+This article explores only some of the now-defunct businesses, as well as institutions, that helped shape Burdale’s growth during its peak years.

 Harkins & Sons General Store (1835-1912)